-If your symptoms are urgent, the eConsult system will highlight it and we’ll deal with you as a priority.
+If your symptoms are more urgent, the Online Consultation system will highlight it and we’ll deal with you as a priority.
 We may also direct you to the Minor Injuries Unit or Accident and Emergency if your case is more serious.

-It’s important to note that eConsult doesn’t replace the ‘111’ out-of-hours service (more details below).
+It’s important to note that Online Consultation does not replace the ‘111’ out-of-hours service (more details below).

 Why are we making this change?

 The UK is experiencing a shortage of GPs, and Plymouth is one of the worst-affected cities.
-This practice is losing the equivalent of 12 hours of GPs’ time every month due to people failing to attend appointments.
+This practice continues to lose the equivalent of 12 hours of GPs’ time every month due to people failing to attend appointments.
 Patients are also making GP appointments when other members of the team can deal with their problem or query.